Portrait Photography Courses

 - Photographing children indoors and on location

-- Posing and photograph family groups
+- Posing individuals, families and couples

 - How to use reflectors & diffusers to control natural light